vapor/docs/3.0/docs/leaf/overview.md

 This tag is also useful for building one template on top of another.
 For example, you might have a master.leaf file that includes all the code required to lay out your website – HTML structure, CSS and JavaScript – with some gaps in place that represent where page content varies.

 Using this approach, you would construct a child template that fills in its unique content, then embeds the parent template that places the content appropriately.
+To do this, you can use the `#set` and `#get` tags to store and later retrieve content from the context.

 For example, you might create a child.leaf template like this: